GS-2M: Material-aware Gaussian Splatting for High-fidelity Mesh Reconstruction: Experiments

 As with previous neural implicit methods, we report the novel-view synthesis (NVS) performance of our model using the DTU benchmark, measured by the peak signal-to-noise ratio (PSNR) between the rendered and ground-truth images.
 For a fair comparison, we evaluate the NVS metrics on the training set, aligning with previous works.
 Table \ref{tab-exp-dtu-psnr} compares the NVS quality of our method with neural implicit works that reported the same metric.
 Additionally, we reproduce the NVS performance of PGSR \cite{Chen2025PGSR} using their publicly available code.
 The table reveals that enhancing the multi-view loss term with normal consistency and filtering occluded samples helps our solution outperform all SoTA surface reconstruction methods in terms of NVS quality.
 For the PBR variant of our model, there is a slight drop in NVS performance, which we attribute to the limited constraints for the environment lighting and albedo.
 Specifically, the optimization process of our method still leaves abundant freedom for these two components, resulting in noise artifacts in the material decomposition results.
 Nevertheless, our joint optimization with BRDF parameters still keeps the NVS quality on par with current SoTA methods.

 Finally, we extend our experiments to unbounded scenes using the TnT dataset \cite{Knapitsch2017tnt}.
 Unlike DTU and Shiny Blender Synthetic, the TnT dataset features sequences acquired outside controlled labs under realistic conditions, including both challenging outdoor scenes and complex indoor environments.
 Since our joint framework adopts the PBR pipeline designed for object-centric scenes, we only use the TnT dataset to validate the w/o BRDF variant.
+This design choice reflects our intentional focus on object-centric reconstruction, where controlled lighting, limited background clutter, and stable material properties make physically based shading both meaningful and reliable.
+Nevertheless, even outside this intended regime, our framework retains practical advantages, including fast convergence, low memory footprint relative to neural implicit methods, and strong geometric consistency from the modified multi-view constraints.
 As with previous works, we report the F1 scores, balancing the precision and recall tests between the reconstructed mesh and the ground-truth scan.
 Table \ref{tab-exp-tnt-f1} compares the reconstruction performance of our model with SoTA neural implicit and explicit methods for the Barn and Truck scenes.
 The comparison reveals that the new modification to the multi-view geometric term maintains the quality of the reconstructed mesh even without the exposure compensation module that PGSR employed to benchmark with the TnT dataset.
 However, we restrict our experiments to these two scenes, as the remaining ones cause out-of-memory errors due to the lack of control over generating new Gaussians, especially for scenes with overwhelming background details.
 We discuss the limitations of our approach and promising solutions in the next section.